 The telephoto lens can also be used as a monocular and the whole kit is extremely affordable, lightweight and easily taken traveling.

 UBeesize Phone Tripod

-Octopus legs flexibility means you can get any shot any time on any surface no matter how uneven or awkward the angle is.
-Non-slip feet add stability while the ball head allow you make even the tiniest adjustment smoothly.
+Non-slip feet add stability while the ball head allows you to make even the tiniest adjustment smoothly.